Homemade Au Gratin Potatoes

 This post may contain affiliate links.
 Please read our disclosure policy.

-The best Creamy Au Gratin Potatoes Recipe is an indulgent side dish or main course.
+The best homemade au gratin potatoes are an indulgent side dish or main course.
 The creamy sauce infuses the tender potatoes with a rich, savory flavor perfectly complemented by the melted cheese.
 The potatoes remain tender and soft, with slightly crispy edges.
-The dish has a wonderful balance of flavors and textures!
+You will love this family recipe!

 Perfect side dish for your holiday table or anytime you crave cheesy potatoes in cream sauce.
 Serve with Bake Chicken or Fresh Ham Roast and Crispy Brussles Sprouts.